Utilities

 Size consistency check

 This check processes the SDS data records and calculates the total size of the SDS data.
 It is the sum of all data records (header + data).
 This data size should match the size of the SDS file.
+If the sizes do not match, an error such as the one below is printed:

 Error: File size mismatch.
 Expected 360 bytes, but file contains 363 bytes.

-Timestamp consistency check
+Timeslot consistency check

 Jitter check

-This check processes the SDS data records and searches for the maximum deviation of the recorded timestamps from the expected ones.
+This check processes the SDS data records and searches for the maximum deviation of the recorded timeslots from the expected ones.
 If a deviation is found, the maximum deviation is evaluated as jitter and, together with the record number, is printed in the summary report.

 File Name : Gyroscope.0.sds